-In a country renowned for its home cooking, Emilia-Romagna is the region that stands out among Italians for its soul-satisfying home cooking.
+In a country renowned for its home cooking, Emilia Romagna is the region that stands out even among Italians for its soul-satisfying dishes.
 It is also the birthplace of many foods that lie at the heart of Italian cuisine and that are the most famous outside of Italy: tortellini, prosciutto di Parma, balsamic vinegar, and “The King of Cheeses,” Parmigiano-Reggiano, to name a few.
-Massimo Bottura, a world-renowned chef from Modena, has said that Balsamic vinegar runs through his veins and that his muscles are made of Parmigiano-Reggiano!
+Massimo Bottura, a world-renowned chef from Modena, has said that balsamic vinegar runs through his veins and that his muscles are made of Parmigiano-Reggiano!

-At Tourissimo we believe that you cannot explore and understand the gastronomy of a region without considering the region’s history, culture, landscape, and climate.
-But for our Emilia Romagna Chef Bike Tour we want to go further.
+At Tourissimo we believe that you cannot explore and understand the gastronomy of a region without considering its history, culture, landscape, and climate.
+And on our Emilia Romagna Chef Bike Tour we want to go further.
 From spa towns with healing thermal waters to the splendid Apennines, we ride to taste, and we taste to understand.
 We’ll nourish our body and mind and we'll discover the soul of Italy.

 Tabiano - 20 miles - Hilly

 After an airport transfer we arrive at our hotel in Tabiano, a restored medieval castle that was built on the ruins of an old Roman settlement.
 We’ll enjoy a light lunch, make introductions and go over the details of the tour.
 After lunch there will be a bike fitting and warmup ride over small, rolling hills in the foothills of the Apennine Mountains.
 Spend the afternoon at the hotel’s spa, lounging by the pool or just taking in the stunning views.

 Dinner is at the hotel in “The Old Dairy” which used to be a cheese factory that produced Parmigiano-Reggiano for over 200 years.

 Dish of the stage: torta fritta and spalla cotta